 Where to begin?
 That is the question.

 Meal prepping can seem overwhelming, how to get started is a question many people ask.
 It can look like a lot of work, you might not know which recipes are best for meal prep, or maybe you already meal prep but find yourself eating the same recipes each week.
-Let A Dash of Macros help by providing exciting meal prep recipes every week.
-Great for those who enjoy macro counting or calories counting.
+Each of my recipes tells you whether they are good for meal prep or not, if they are freezer friendly, and how long the meals will last.

 How I got started: